 Top 5 things to do in Rotorua during the School Holidays

-The 3D Trick Art gallery is the newest attraction to Rotorua.
+The 3D Trick Art gallery is the newest attraction of things to do in Rotorua.
 Some of the Rotorua Canopy Tours team went to check it out and they thought it was really fun and amusing!
 It is the first trick art gallery in New Zealand with 50 artworks and 5 different themes.
 The gallery is open 7 days a week from 9.00am – 10.00pm.
-The paintings were done by professional 3D painters and they were created with an optical illusion.
-It took the Rotorua Canopy Tours team members about an hour to go through the indoor gallery but in a larger group it would take longer.
-The trick art will also encourage your kids to think of creative ways to take photos with the paintings.
-Your kids could pose as one of the All Blacks playing rugby, as a penguin at an iceberg or with New Zealand nature.
+The paintings were created by professionals to show optical illusions.
+It took the Rotorua Canopy Tours team members about an hour to go through, but in a larger group it would take longer.
+The trick art will encourage your kids to think of creative ways to take photos with the paintings.
+It will also create some great memories, with plenty of photo opportunities to look back on later!

-Bring your kids along on an exciting but educational experience with Rotorua Canopy Tours.
+Bring your kids on an exciting but educational experience with Rotorua Canopy Tours.
+It is a must do on the list of things to do in Rotorua!
 This 3 hour experience will take you and your children ziplining over trees through New Zealand native forest.
 The guided tour is suitable for kids over the age of 6 years old.
 Children can either go tandem with an experienced guide or they can zipline solo.
-Not only do you experience flying above the canopy, you and your children also get to learn about the history of the forest and what native animals and birds can be seen and heard.
-This experience will make for a great holiday story to share with your children’s school friends and teachers when school returns.
+Not only do you experience flying above the canopy, everyone will get to learn about the history of the forest and it’s native animals and birds.
+This experience will make for a great holiday story to share with your their school friends and teachers when school returns.

-On the days when you need to take the kids to get some fresh air, take them to the Purarenga walk that passes through native forest.
-Puarenga walk is found behind the Waipa sawmill where parts of the walk ventures through forests of ponga trees.
-The ponga trees are spectacular, they are so historic that the trunks have woven into one another, creating some amazing shapes.
+Taking the kids for some fresh air has never been easier, head to the Purarenga walk that passes through native forest.
+Puarenga walk is high on our list of things to do in Rotorua because it’s a simple fix to boredom for the kids!
+The walk can be found behind the Waipa sawmill where different sections go through ponga tree forests.
+The ponga trees are spectacular, they are so ancient that the trunks have woven into one another, creating amazing shapes.
 The walking track takes around 30-40 minutes to complete.

 Where to find it: Puarenga walk is located on Waipa Bypass Road.
 Keep driving until you pass Planet Bike on the left hand side of the road.
 At Forestry Road turn onto the gravel where the beginning of the Puarenga track begins.